Gilgamech/website/Gillogisms.md

 1. AI researchers are relearning all of the soft sciences, as they show up again in artificial neural networks too.
 1. AI should submit their own artwork to Instagram, Pinterest, and other image sharing websites.
 Humans who submit AI works get the credit, and this is called plagiarism.
 (Considering all neural networks to be equal at some level.)
 1. Al Gore didn't invent the internet, but he did invent AlGoreIthms.
-1. Algonym &amp; acrogram &amp; acrorythm (because I can't remember the word 'acronym' for some reason.)
+1. Algonym & acrogram & acrorythm (because I can't remember the word 'acronym' for some reason.)
 1. All hands on deck is too many hands on deck - it's a management failure.
 1. All music today is electronic music, with acoustic music being assembled from numerous recordings of acoustic musicians.
 1. Alphabet is a transfer of wealth from Adsense to Youtube, in the way that Niagara Falls is a transfer of water from Lake Erie to Lake Ontario.